All I Want Is You (album)

-All I Want Is You is the debut studio album by American R&B singer and songwriter Miguel.
-It was released on November 30, 2010, by the Jive Records-imprint label ByStorm Entertainment, operated by music executive Mark Pitts, who had signed Miguel to the label.
+All I Want Is You is the debut studio album by American R&B singer Miguel.
+It was released on November 30, 2010, by Black Ice Records, ByStorm Entertainment and Jive Records.

 After signing to ByStorm in 2007, Miguel recorded the album with producers Dre & Vidal, Fisticuffs, Happy Perez, State of Emergency, and Salaam Remi.
 It was shelved by Jive for two years after legal issues with the singer's former production company.
-Selling poorly upon its release, it became sleeper hit on the Billboard 200 with the help of singles such as the title track and "Sure Thing".
+Selling poorly upon its release, it became a sleeper hit on the Billboard 200 with the help of singles such as the title track and "Sure Thing".
 By September 2012, it had sold 404,000 copies.

 All I Want Is You received positive reviews; critics found some of the music inconsistent but praised Miguel's singing and songwriting abilities while drawing comparisons to Prince.
 Miguel toured in promotion of the album as a supporting act for fellow R&B singers Usher and Trey Songz.